nabilac27/42-ft_printf/README.md

 | `ft_printf_x(unsigned int n, char specifier)` | Handles the `%x` and `%X` format specifiers to print a hexadecimal value (lowercase/uppercase). |
 | `ft_printf_hex(unsigned long n)` | Prints a hexadecimal value (lowercase) of the given unsigned long integer. |
 | `ft_printf_hex_upper(unsigned long n)` | Prints a hexadecimal value (uppercase) of the given unsigned long integer. |

----

-This table organizes your `ft_printf` function into its respective components, giving a clear description of each function's role.
-Let me know if you need any further modifications!